uranian throne

 THE WEIGH-TREE / SLAY-TREE / SUMMON-TO-BLUR...

-Meanwhile, as the chant faded below audibility, solitude remained around the literal Justice-Tree with its floodlit dangled corpses.
-Hyala, having escaped death herself, was struck with pity for so many individual life-stories which had ended hooked on the sickle blades.
-So must all, whether in death or in life, render up their flow, blurring into the spate of Dempelath's triumph.
-It is a law of nature, she mused, that tributary streams end in a greater torrent; but as a healer she was alert to how the seductive pull to unity, "the Oneness thing", can oppress.
+Meanwhile, as the chant faded below audibility, solitude remained around the physical Tree with its floodlit dangled corpses.
+Hyala, having escaped death herself, was struck with pity for so many life-stories which had ended hooked on the sickle blades.
+So must many more, in death or in life, merge their individual flow into the spate of Dempelath's triumph.
+It is a law of nature, she mused, that tributary streams end in a greater torrent; but the seductive pull to unity, "the Oneness thing", oppressively impersonates that law.

-She tried to shake off the desolate mood, lest she seem ungrateful for her own unexpected survival.
+She tried to shake off the desolate mood, lest she seem ungrateful for her own unexpected survival, and tried to praise the Noad for saving her life.
 "You tipped the balance, Noad B-L," she said.
-It was her way of praising him for saving her life.
 "But for you, Nyav and I would be swinging up there."

 "I hear and see you, Noad Barlayn," came the smooth words.